DilanRocco/manifest/README.md

 ## How to Manifest

-Manifesting is listening or reading postiive thoughts.
+Manifesting is listening or reading positive thoughts.
 You are the one who creates these phrases.
+In this app, we provide you with the ability to listen or read to your prompts - it's mostly preference.
+A manifest can come in many different forms.
+When getting started for the first time, it's stuggested to start with short simple sentences strating with asserative claims.
+These claims are places are you want to be in the future.
+As a general thought, push further.
+Go from something like 'I am good at Basketball' to 'I am the best basketball player I've ever seen'.
+As a more advanced approach, you can start with mutli-line more complex thoughts.
+There are some inital exmaples below on where to start.

 'I can get whatever I put my mind towards'